MaastrichtU-IDS/dsri-documentation/README.md

 The documentation website at [maastrichtu-ids.github.io/dsri-documentation](https://maastrichtu-ids.github.io/dsri-documentation/) is automatically updated by a [GitHub Action](/actions) at each push to this `master` branch.

+## Contribute

+Contributions are welcome!
+See the [guidelines to contribute 👨‍💻](https://maastrichtu-ids.github.io/dsri-documentation/contributing).

 ## Edit documentation pages

 Editing a documentation file is as easy as going to https://github.com/MaastrichtU-IDS/dsri-documentation/edit/master/website/docs/introduction.md.